trkk28097402/LFX-Mentorship-Pre-test/README.md

 ```

 ### 2. Example
+- Language-modeling quantization example
+    - Depends on pytorch
+    - Model: EleutherAI/gpt-neo-125M from transformers
+    - Dataset: wikitext-2-raw-v1 from dataset
+- CPU only
-I choose the language-modeling quantization example to run and it depends on pytorch, moreover, my GPU are not Intel GPU so I only test the CPU version.
+    - My GPU are not Intel GPU so I only test the CPU version.
 ```bash
 cd examples/huggingface/pytorch/language-modeling/quantization
 pip install -r requirements.txt